python-ldap/python-ldap/Doc/contributing.rst

 * When squashing, do edit commit messages to add references to the pull request and relevant discussions/issues, and to conform to Git best practices.

-  * Consider making the summary line suitable for the CHANGES document, and starting it with a prefix like ``Lib:`` or ``Tests:``.
+  * Consider making the summary line suitable for the CHANGELOG.rst document, and starting it with a prefix like ``Lib:`` or ``Tests:``.

 If you have good reason to break the “rules”, go ahead and break them,